ninjaboy/book-exploring-async-basics/src/7_0_introducing_our_main_example.md

 callback to be run when the event is ready.

 **An example of this is the `set_timeout` function:**

 ```rust, no_run
 set_timeout(0, |_res| {
     print("Immediate1 timed out");
 });
 ```

-What we really do here is register interest in a `timeout` event, and when that event occurs we want to run the the callback `|_res| { print("Immediate1 timed out"); }`.
+What we really do here is register interest in a `timeout` event, and when that event occurs we want to run the callback `|_res| { print("Immediate1 timed out"); }`.

 Now the parameter `_res` is